mitmath/18335/README.md

 **Grading**: 40% problem sets (four psets due / released every other Friday), 30% **take-home mid-term exam** (TBD), 30% **final project** ([one-page proposal](project/final_project.md) due TBD, project due TBD).

-* Psets will be **submitted electronically via Canvas** (navigate to the Gradescope tab to submit).
+* Psets will be **submitted electronically via [Gradescope](https://www.gradescope.com/)** (sign up for Gradescope with the entry code on Canvas).
 Submit a good-quality PDF *scan* of any handwritten solutions and *also* a PDF *printout* of a Julia notebook of your computational solutions.

 * [Piazza discussion board](https://www.piazza.com/mit/spring2022/18335/home)